AllanHao/random/README.md

 This is an experimental feature, and you're likely to encounter bugs.
 Please report any bugs, quirks, or invconveniences to us via our [Slack group](https://scrimba.slack.com/), as it'll help us improve the experience.
 We'd also love to hear any suggestions you might have.
 You can also follow us reach out at [Twitter](https://twitter.com/scrimba_com).

 ## Limitations
-* Currently only works with Google Chrome
+It currently only works to stream via Google Chrome

 ## Troubleshooting